This is a list of past and current trainees on the TPTRI grant.

 and 2) study of the relationship between chemical and topographical cues

-on axon development in neurons. | | Liheng Guo Liheng received his bachelor's degree in biomedical and electrical
+Liheng received his bachelor's degree in biomedical and electrical

 engineering (2008, summa cum laude) from Duke University where he worked